w3c/wot-thing-description/explainer/Explainer11.md

 interoperability across IoT Platforms and application domains using Web technology.)

-In the [WoT Architecture](https://w3c.github.io/wot-architecture/index.html), a Thing is defined as an abstraction of a physical IoT device such as a sensor (temperature, CO2, ...), an actuator (lamp, motor, ...), or a service like a weather service.
-The Thing Description (TD) provides descriptive metadata for a Thing's interface.
+In the [WoT Architecture](https://w3c.github.io/wot-architecture/index.html), a Thing is defined as an abstraction of a physical IoT device such as a sensor (temperature, CO2, ...), an actuator (lamp, motor, ...), or a virtual entity (e.g., composition of one or more Things, weather service).
+The Thing Description (TD) provides descriptive metadata for a Thing's network interface.

 With a TD, clients are informed of the choices they can make when interacting with Things such reading a temperature value or switching on a lamp.
 This can drive applications in the same way that Web HTML pages allow users to